GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Paragon.md

 Choose two attributes.
 Each is increased by 1.

 ### 2) Command: Steel Yourself
-The creature gains a 1d6 bonus to the next save the make and +1 bonus to the save they make following that, so long as they are within the next minute.
+The creature gains a 1d4 bonus to the next save the make and a +1 bonus to any saves they make following that, so long as they are within the next minute.

 ### 3) Bravery
 Anytime you make a save against a fear effect, you may roll a d6 and add the result to your total.